-- Immunisation is your best defence against the flu, and hand washing and a healthy lifestyle is your best defence against colds.
+- Vaccination is your best defence against the flu.
+Hand washing and a healthy lifestyle are your best protection against colds.

 Seek urgent medical advice if you or someone you are caring for develop any of these meningitis danger symptoms:

 - severe headache or neck pain

 - high fever (38 to 40 degrees Celsius) that doesn’t come down (especially if you are pregnant)

 If you are unsure what to do phone Healthline free on 0800 611 116 or your doctor for advice.